ToMattBan/PC_but_console/README.md

 # Playnite as a Game Station Tutorial

-## The guide is better when readded on notion [here](https://shiny-cafe-bdd.notion.site/Playnite-as-a-Game-Station-Tutorial-7564a4e7bf8d468f947777a7912a7a58)
+## The guide is better when it's read here on notion [here](https://shiny-cafe-bdd.notion.site/Playnite-as-a-Game-Station-Tutorial-7564a4e7bf8d468f947777a7912a7a58)

 ## Index